-- ▶ LED off: outside air flows in continuously. - LED on, recirculated-air mode: the supply of outside air into the vehicle is permanently blocked.
+- ▶ LEDs off: outside air flows in continuously. - Left LED on, automatic recirculated-air control: a sensor detects pollutants in the outside air and shuts off automatically. - Right LED on, recirculated-air mode: the supply of outside air into the vehicle is permanently blocked.